iLib-js/ilib-loctool-webos-appinfo-json/README.md

 * Added feature to generate `ilibmanifest.json` file

 v1.0.0
 * Implemented `appinfo.json` file localization.
 The appinfo.json file resides in an app's root directory and contains a single JSON object.
-Some Some properties data in a JSON object need to be localized, such as `title`.
+Some properties data in a JSON object need to be localized, such as `title`.
 It is defined in the schema file.
 If you want to get more information regarding `appinfo.json` on webOS, Please visit this [link](https://www.webosose.org/docs/guides/development/configuration-files/appinfo-json/).

 ## License